FaserF/hassio-addons/n8n/DOCS.md

 #### Option: `log_level`

-The log level of the add-on.
+The log level of the app.

 ## 📂 Folder Usage

 - `/data/n8n`: Used for persistent storage of N8n data (workflows, credentials, etc.).
-This directory is preserved across add-on restarts and updates.
+This directory is preserved across app restarts and updates.
 - `/ssl`: Used for SSL certificates (`certfile` and `keyfile`). **Required** if `ssl: true` is enabled.
 Place your certificate files here before enabling SSL.

 ## Support